rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 > The purpose for this behavior is twofold.
 First, pre-release versions frequently are updated very quickly, and contain many breaking changes that are (by the author's design) not yet fit for public consumption.
 Therefore, by default, they are excluded from range matching semantics.
 > Second, a user who has opted into using a pre-release version has clearly indicated the intent to use that specific set of alpha/beta/rc versions.
 By including a pre-release tag in the range, the user is indicating that they are aware of the risk.
 However, it is still not appropriate to assume that they have opted into taking a similar risk on the next set of pre-release versions.

-Npm default to `=` didn't reveal the real problem of these rules, but at least their users clearly opt-in for these rules by using `^` on a pre-release.
-Npm behavior with `^` have the same problem as Cargo.
+NPM default to `=` didn't reveal the real problem of these rules, but at least their users clearly opt-in for these rules by using `^` on a pre-release.
+NPM behavior with `^` have the same problem as Cargo.

+In 2015, NPM change range rules to exclude pre-release on some case, this lead to a lot of compatibility requirement problem and potential security problem.
+NPM new rules was not expected by a some use case of range.
+Thus, they believe it was for the best in the long term and try to make the transition as easy as possible.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-If we expect other change in the way Cargo resolver work before the next Rust edition we could prefer ship this feature with a more big `resolver = 3` update.

 It's unclear how an opt-in feature interact with dependencies.
 For example, `A` depend on a pre-release of `B`, but `B` also depend on a pre-release of `C`. `B` didn't opt in to this resolver but `A` did.
 Will Cargo use `A` choice and only use the strictly same version for pre-release of `C`?
 This could be done but what if `B` break because it was also using the newer pre-release of `C` without know it?
-That why I think we should try to introduce this change transparently, we must carefully check for break in the existing ecosystem.
-There should be very few breaks if not zero.
+In terms of security, a recursive strategy is very dangerous, cause an old dependence could introduce a security problem is suddenly their expectation of requirement change without notice.
+This must not happen, resolver version should only concern crate `A`.

+Should we use the alternate `pre-release-updates = "sticky" # or "default"` instead of using resolver ?

 # Future possibilities
 [future-possibilities]: #future-possibilities